18F/gcp-appengine-template/README.md

      These files should either be stored securely by the administrators of the system, or (even better) deleted after circleci has been seeded with it's data.
-  2. Get GSA ICE to enable all of the APIs and roles you need for your GCP Project.
-They should be able to check this repo out and cd into `gcp_setup` and run `./ice_enable_everything.sh`.
-Or at least they can look the scripts over and understand what needs to be done on their end.
 1. You should be sure to set up master and staging branches as protected branches that require approval for PRs to land in this repo.
 You should also enable as many code analysis integrations as are appropriate within the repo to